Course Number & Title: ASTR 513 Statistical and Computational Methods in Astrophysics

 Usage of Generative AI¶

-While AI tools can assist learning, they may produce inaccurate or biased outputs.
-Students are responsible for verifying facts and critically assessing all submitted material.
 Any use of generative AI must be acknowledged or cited (see guidelines from UA library).
-Failure to disclose such use or to write original code will be considered a violation of academic integrity.
+Failure to disclose such use, or submitting work that is not original, will be considered a violation of academic integrity.

 For questions, contact your instructor.